zlq147/CompilE/README.md

 You can also run the commands without downloading those pkl files.
 The pkl files will be created before training, it may take some times.

-However the newly-constructed pkl files may **not** guarantee the results reproduction, thus we recommand you to download pkl files in advance, and then run the following commands.
+However, the newly-constructed pkl files may **not** guarantee the results reproduction, thus we recommand you to download pkl files in advance, and then run the following commands.

 ```shell script
 #################################### WN18RR ####################################